Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Updated settings based on Monkys suggestions (_June 25, 2021_):

 Only changes to default are Tail-Free Sampling set to `0.5`, Top-K Sampling `disabled`.
 So far seeing success combined with signpost and featherlite formatting.

 ## 4. Author's Notes (TBC)

 _To be completed_

-This section will like not have significant work done on it until some of the other items in this document are properly researched.

 ### 4.1 Writing Styles

-I have been using the following as a generic writing style:

-> `[ WritingStyle: grandiloquent, purple prose]`
+Under my current system, all Author's Notes are written in featherlite and placed into the

+_Update (June 27, 2021)_: I have been examining the use of writing styles such as `sesquipedalian` and `creative`, which I have seen used by members of the NAI Discord.
+These particular styles appear to have significant effects on output.

+- `sesquipedalian` was suggested as a strong version of `purple prose`.
+Play testing and descriptive testing appears to confirm that.
+- `creative` appears to encourage the AI to be less repetitive and more varied in its word choices.
+Lorebook entries are still referred to properly, but the AI is much more likely to choose interesting alternative language when doing so.

+Combining these two terms has had a significant impact on how often I need to  I now recommend this as the base writing style:

+>`[ WritingStyle: sesquipedalian& creative ]`

-Further additions that have shown some use (when added to the above in a list), that are otherwise niche, include:
+Further additions that have shown some helpful use (when added to the above), that are otherwise niche, include:
 > - `gay`
 >   - This style has assisted with avoiding gender changes in gay-focussed stories.
 It is unclear if it has any other impact on writing.
 > - `furry`
 >   - This style seems to bring character's non-human attributes into greater focus.
+>
+>If added to the base writing style above, these combined would look like:
+>
+>`[ WritingStyle: sesquipedalian& creative& gay& furry ]`

+I previously recommended this style, which may still be useful to some:

+>`[ WritingStyle: grandiloquent, purple prose]`

 ### 4.2 Genres, Themes, Etc.

-TBC
+Genres, like Writing Style, are added to the featherlite Author's Note, and may look like this:

+> `[ Writing Style: example1& example2; Genre: example3 ]`

+This methodology is not finalized, and is subject to ongoing testing.
+It is the methodology I am currently using in my own play.

+Here are Genres, Themes, etc. which I have tested in NAI:

+> - `[ Genre: LITEROTICA ]` (_attributed to TravellingRobot's wiki_): when used in conjunction with the recommended writing style seems at least somewhat effective at making interesting outputs and keeping on track for NSFW-focussed stories.
+Further testing needed to determine magnitude of effect.

 ### 4.3 Other Uses